canhorn/codyanhorn.tech/_posts/2020-06-24-Docker - Build, Test, Publish.md

 tags: [.NET, C#, Docker, NodeJS]
 ---

-To simplify my deployment process I use Docker, not many of my project dont use docker in some way or another.
+To simplify my deployment process I use Docker, many of my project use docker in some way or another.
 I like the flexibility I get from Docker to create my deployment artifacts, and by using Docker I don't have to remember how my artifacts are created.
 This article is for documenting my standard .NET Core Dockerfile that I can easily reference in the future without remembering what project I have used this kind of Dockerfile in before.

 ## Dockerfile